achoooooo/guild_policies/103_recruitment.md

 # 102. Recruitment

-Guild recruiting is important.
+Guild recruiting is the cornerstone of a successful guild.
+We're a unique guild, and we expect that not every player will want to be a Juicy member - which is totally fine.
+At the same time, there are certain players we don't want in our guild as well (Jordans, see below).
+Problems come about when certain toxic players can't be removed, as doing so would cause the raid team to fall apart.
+Because of this, a good guild should have consistent and effective recruiting to make sure a supply of quality players is always available.
+A well-balanced guild should never be afraid to lose a player in fear that the guild would fall apart, and quality recruitment is the answer to this problem.

+How should our guild recruit?
 The key to good recruitment is to understand what kind of player we're looking for, and from there we can develop a full recruitment strategy.
 So, who are we looking for?

 ## The Ideal <Juicy> Guildie

-Let's imagine an imaginary player who is the perfect recruit, exactly the kind of person we want.
+Let's imagine an imaginary player who is the perfect recruit in every way, the exact person we want.
 Let's call this person `Bill`.
-Most people aren't exactly like `Bill`, and all of us could be a little more like `Bill`.
+We all have some things in common with `Bill`, but at the same time all of us could be a little more like `Bill`.

 What is Bill like?

 - Bill loves to play WoW, and recognizes that it's just a game.
-- Bill is a `trysoft` - he tries, but he's not a tryhard.
+- Bill is a `trysoft` - he does try, but he's not a tryhard.
+- Bill is always keen on the guild policies and doesn't break any guild rules.
 - Bill enjoys playing with friends, and is happy to attend public events to help the team.
 - Bill has a great sense of humor and isn't turned off by Sneeze's lame jokes.
 - Bill also happens to pump and is excellent at whatever role he plays.